 A department requesting to defer a course offering, will require permission from the Coordinator of Undergraduate Curriculum.
 Please contact Sherry Hall to discuss the information required when submitting such a request.
 A department intending to add additional course offerings does not require permission from the Coordinator of Undergraduate Curriculum.

-Once a room has been assigned, information about various classroom attributes can be accessed on the Centre for Open Learning and Educational Support (COLES), through ‘Classroom Profiles’.
+Once a room has been assigned, information about various classroom attributes can be accessed through the Open Learning and Educational Support, ‘Classroom Profiles’ website.
 These attributes include the presentation equipment available in the classroom, seating capacity, passwords for the AV equipment and contact information to report any problems.
 All faculty should have access to ‘Classroom Profiles’ using their central ID and password.

-COLES can also provide instructors with classroom support, including one-on-one equipment orientation.
+Classroom technical support also provides instructors with classroom support, including one-on-one equipment orientation.

 WebAdvisor is the on-line platform used by the University of Guelph for course registration in all diploma, undergraduate, graduate and Guelph-Humber courses.
 It is accessed on the UofG home page under Quick Links.